gu-fan/riv.vim/README.rst

    To disable this, set ``g:riv_open_link_location`` to 0.
-   Then you will move to that location only.

-   default is 1.
+   Then you will move to that location only. default is 1.

+   :NOTE: When convert to html,
-   :NOTE: The xxx.rst in the file location will be auto convert
-          to xxx.html for navigation in browser.
+          the xxx.rst in the file location will be auto convert to xxx.html for navigation in browser.

    :NOTE: